bcmertz/sanic/README.md

 ### Options:

 	-n	Number of goroutines to download from
-	-u	Url of resource to download [requires -f]
 	-o 	Output filename of specified resource
+	-u	Url of resource to download [requires -o]
 	-v	Verify etag == md5 hash of output file

 ## Examples: